Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEBeacon.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns a uint8_t pointer to the structure containing
-beacon advertising scan response data.
+This function returns a uint8_t pointer to the structure containing beacon advertising scan response data.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: Avoid changing the beacon data through the returned pointer, use the
-    member functions instead.

-    “BLEBeacon.h” must be included to use the class function.
+.. note :: Avoid changing the beacon data through the returned pointer, use the member functions instead.
+"BLEBeacon.h" must be included to use the class function.

 **altBeacon::getRSVD**
 ----------------------